madrobby/keymaster/README.markdown

 ## Contributing

-To contribute, please fork Keymaster, add your patch and tests for it (in the `/test` folder) and submit a pull request.
+To contribute, please fork Keymaster, add your patch and tests for it (in the `test/` folder) and submit a pull request.

-## TODO
+## TODOs

+* Finish test suite
 * Make behavior with `INPUT` / `SELECT` / `TEXTAREA` configurable
-* Comprehensive test suite

 Keymaster is (c) 2011 Thomas Fuchs and may be freely distributed under the MIT license.
 See the `MIT-LICENSE` file.